Are you an adviser? Go to Unbiased Pro

 You can find out more about how stamp duty works here

-Who will the end of the stamp duty holiday affect?
+Who was affected by the end of the stamp duty holiday?

-The new rules mainly affect people moving home, rather than buying their first home.
-That’s because first-time buyers are exempt from paying stamp duty if the property price is less than £500,000 (which will be the case for most).
+The rules mainly affected people moving home rather than buying their first home, as first-time buyers would have been exempt from paying stamp duty up to a certain amount.

 Get mortgage advice